Diane Morgan, C.P., N.C.C.P.

 Diane Morgan, C.P., N.C.C.P. is an experienced Lecturer with a demonstrated history of working in the higher education industry.

 Professor Morgan is a senior paralegal in the New Hanover County Attorney’s Office in North Carolina.
-She has worked in local government for more than twenty-eight years.
+She has worked in local government for 30 years.
 During these many years of public service, she has had the opportunity to work in diverse areas of law, to include contracts, litigation, legal research, real property and tax.

 A member of GW’s master’s degree in Paralegal Studies inaugural class, Professor Morgan is a charter member of the national paralegal honor society Lambda Epsilon Chi (LEX).